 The Heat of Inequality

 This could cost India $250 billion a year.
-We illustrated this by showing women at work—lifting, walking, and sweating.
+We showed women at work, lifting, walking, and sweating to make this point.

-At Simit Bhagat Studios, we use illustrated storytelling to shine light on quiet emergencies—especially those that affect the most vulnerable.
+We use illustrated storytelling at Simit Bhagat Studios to bring attention to quiet emergencies, especially those that affect the most vulnerable.

-We believe that stories can cut through the noise.
-And sometimes, they’re the only way to be heard.
+We think that stories can get through the noise.
+And sometimes, that’s the only way to get your point across.

-If your non-profit has a story to tell, we can help you share it through powerful illustrated storytelling.
+If your non-profit has a story to tell, we can help share it through thoughtful, powerful, illustrated storytelling.